BigDataBiology/big-data-biology_org/content/manual.md

 1. What have I done?
 2. What do I plan to do next?
 3. Is there something stopping me from working as effectively as possible?
+What can Luis do to help?
 4. _(optional)_ Is there something else I want to discuss?

 Do include details if you have them (_e.g._, numbers &amp; data), but it can be